ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 Terminal troubleshooting
 ------------------------

-Here are some common troubleshooting trying to connect a 3270 application.
+Here are some common errors when trying to connect a 3270 application.

-- Terminal receive a "black" screen with error message "ERROR CONNECTING TO APPLICATION"
+- Terminal receives a "blank" screen with error message "ERROR CONNECTING TO APPLICATION"

-TO BE DEVELOPPED
+TO BE DEVELOPED

 .. raw:: latex